Salomon Skin Pro 15 Set Pack

 Of course, if you’re not running, this pack isn’t super comfortable when carrying heavy loads (which is precisely why traditional packs incorporate hip straps).
 But if you’re running or hiking with a light load, the Skin Pro is perfect; it moves with the body well, and I notice it a lot less than a traditional day pack.

 Solomon also says the Skin Pro works well for mountain biking.
 It does seem like it would work fine (other than the fact that your friends might make fun of how you look in it), but I don’t think it really would offer many advantages over a traditional hydration pack or a fanny pack while biking.

 If you’re only going to be hiking slowly, then it makes sense to go with a traditional daypack — it will be more durable, will carry weight better, and will have more volume.

-And if you’re running with just food and water for the day, a smaller vest will suite you better, since you won’t need the added volume of the Skin Pro 15 Set — it weighs more weight, and there’s more space for your stuff to bounce around in.
+And if you’re running with just food and water for the day, a smaller vest will suit you better, since you won’t need the added volume of the Skin Pro 15 Set — it weighs more, and there’s more space for your stuff to bounce around in.

 But if you’re looking to move faster than is comfortable in a traditional pack while also carrying a fair amount of gear, the Salomon Skin Pro 15 Set is hard to beat.